Official websites use .gov

 Procollagen folding and its role in ECM disorders

-Osteoblasts produce and secrete the massive amounts of type I procollagen needed to build the skeleton.
-Because type I procollagen is one of the most difficult proteins to fold, its massive production presents a unique challenge for protein quality control and trafficking.
-We discovered that, above 35°C, the conformation of natively folded human procollagen is less favorable than the unfolded one.
-Cells use specialized ER chaperones to fold and stabilize the native conformation at body temperature.
-Secreted procollagen is converted to collagen and incorporated into stable collagen fibers before it denatures.
-Unincorporated molecules denature within several hours, followed by rapid proteolytic degradation.
-Up to 10–15% of procollagen is misfolded even under normal conditions, activating cell stress–response pathways responsible for degrading misfolded molecules.
-As a result, osteoblasts always function in a high-stress mode.
-Our findings indicate that one of the key pathophysiological mechanisms of OI and other hereditary type I collagen–metabolism disorders is excessive cell stress caused by excessive accumulation of misfolded procollagen in the ER.
+Osteoblasts produce and secrete massive amounts of procollagen I, presenting a unique challenge for protein quality control and trafficking.
+This procollagen is a precursor of type I collagen.
+We discovered that, above 35°C, the conformation of natively folded human procollagen I is less favorable than the unfolded one.
+To fold and stabilize the native conformation at body temperature, cells must use heat shock protein 47 (HSP47) and other specialized endoplasmic reticulum (ER) chaperones.
+As a result, about 15% of procollagen is misfolded and must be degraded even under normal conditions, activating cell stress–response pathways and forcing osteoblasts to always function in a high-stress mode.
+We found that one of the key pathophysiological mechanisms of OI and other disorders of collagen metabolism is excessive cell stress caused by excessive accumulation of misfolded procollagen in the ER.

-The most common hereditary cause of procollagen misfolding is a Gly substitution in the obligatory (Gly-X-Y)n sequence that distinguishes all collagens.
-Such substitutions in type I collagen are responsible for over 80% of severe OI cases.
-Similar substitutions in other collagens cause EDS and a variety of other syndromes.
+The most common hereditary cause of excessive procollagen misfolding is a substitution of Gly in the obligatory (Gly-X-Y)n sequence that is characteristic of all collagens.
+Such substitutions are responsible for over 80% of severe OI cases, the majority of EDS cases, and a variety of other syndromes.
 Their pathophysiology is one of the key topics of our studies.
-For instance, our studies on OI patients with over 50 different Gly substitutions revealed several structural regions within the collagen where such mutations might be responsible for distinct OI phenotypes.
-One such region is the first 85–90 amino acids at the N-terminal end of the triple helix, mutations in which prevent normal N-propeptide cleavage.
-Incorporation of the uncleaved molecules into collagen fibrils leads to distinct OI/EDS with hyperextensibility and joint laxity.
+For instance, our studies on OI patients with over 50 different Gly substitutions revealed several structural regions within type I collagen where such mutations might be responsible for distinct OI phenotypes.
+One such region is the first 85–90 amino acids at the N-terminal end of the triple helix, mutations in which prevent normal procollagen processing into collagen and cause a distinct, mixed OI/EDS pathology.

-While we focus mostly on hereditary disorders affecting children, excessive procollagen misfolding may also occur upon changes in the ER associated with environmental factors, inflammation, aging, etc. It is likely to contribute to fibrosis, cancer, age-related osteoporosis, and many other common ailments.
+While we focus mostly on hereditary disorders affecting development, excessive procollagen misfolding may also occur upon changes in the ER associated with environmental factors, inflammation, aging, etc., and is likely to contribute to fibrosis, cancer, age-related osteoporosis, and many other common ailments.
 Nonetheless, the pathophysiology of misfolded procollagen accumulation in the ER remains poorly understood.

 Cell biology of procollagen misfolding

-To understand this pathophysiology, we are investigating how misfolded procollagen is recognized by the cell, why it accumulates in the ER, and how this accumulation affects a cell's function.
-In one approach, we are using live-cell imaging to study the synthesis, folding, trafficking, and degradation of fluorescently tagged procollagen.
+To understand this pathophysiology, we are investigating how misfolded procollagen is recognized by the cell, why it accumulates in the ER, how this accumulation affects cellular function, and how the misfolded molecules are degraded.
+In one approach, we visualize these processes by imaging fluorescently tagged procollagen in live cells.
 To facilitate these studies, we created several plasmids enabling transient expression of fluorescent procollagen in mouse and human cells.
 We also created several cell lines in which the fluorescent tag was inserted into the gene encoding endogenous pro-alpha2(I) chain.
-These new tools for live-cell imaging of procollagen have already been shared with dozens of laboratories in the USA and around the world.
+These new tools for live-cell imaging of procollagen have already been shared with dozens of laboratories around the world.

 In another approach, we are investigating the cell-stress response to procollagen misfolding caused by a Gly610-to-Cys substitution in the triple-helical region of pro-alpha2(I).
 We helped develop a mouse model of OI with this mutation (G610C mouse), which mimics the pathology found in a large group of patients with the same mutation.
 Our study of this model demonstrated that misfolding and accumulation of mutant procollagen in the ER of osteoblasts causes ER disruption, resulting in cell stress and malfunction.
 We are therefore investigating the mechanism of this stress and its role in pathology by altering how the cells adapt to it and by examining cell-stress response pathways activated by the mutation.
 For instance, we reduced autophagic degradation of ERESs containing misfolded procollagen by osteoblast-specific knockout of ATG5 (autophagy-related factor 5).
 Increased bone pathology, caused by the resulting additional accumulation of misfolded procollagen in the ER, confirmed our hypothesis that osteoblast cell stress and the malfunction associated with such accumulation play a significant role in OI pathophysiology.
 More detailed analysis of the ATG5 knockout effects confirmed that ERES microautophagy is the primary pathway of misfolded procollagen degradation in G610C osteoblasts.
 Furthermore, more recent studies revealed that accumulation of misfolded G610C procollagen in osteoblast ER activates transcription of integrated stress-response genes (e.g., Ddit3, Eif4ebp1, and Nupr1) but not of the canonical ER stress transducers Atf4 and Hspa5, suggesting non-canonical cell stress and identifying its transducers as Atf5 and Hspa9 paralogs of Atf4 and Hspa5.
 We validated these findings by bulk, single-cell, and spatially resolved RNA sequencing, as well as by in situ RNA hybridization and Western blotting.